kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/01-signup/09-clear-form-after-submit.md

 ## Create new function `clearState()`
 * We want our `state` object to look like it does initially
-* all fields are empty
+* All fields are empty

 `Signup.js`